 Middle and High Schools

-- One-half of the students attend school on Monday and Wednesday, with at-home learning on Tuesdays, Thursdays, and Fridays.
+- One-half of the students attend school on Monday and Wednesday, with remote learning on Tuesdays, Thursdays, and Fridays.

-- The other half of students attend school on Tuesdays and Thursdays and have at-home learning on Mondays, Wednesdays, and Fridays.
+- The other half of students attend school on Tuesdays and Thursdays and have remote learning on Mondays, Wednesdays, and Fridays.